Giully314/giully314.github.io/formation.markdown

 Book Functional programming in C++ by Ivan Cukic
 Book Modern CMake for C++ by Rafal Świdziński
 Book Effective C++ by Scott Meyers
+Book API design for C++ by Martin Reddy

 ### Python